JoaoVitor2310/sistemaAcademico/documentation/campus/update-campus-usecase.md

-# Editar dados do Campus
+# Atualizar dados do Campus

 ## Dados
 * Nome do campus